The Nitty Gritty of Abrasive Safety

 By David P. Monyhan (retired)

-The diesel market still depends heavily on abrasives due to the hardness of the iron and steel components being used in diesel power plants.
-Abrasives are still widely used for surface finishing, porting and polishing, cylinder honing, crankshaft grinding and polishing, flywheel grinding and more.
+The diesel market still depends heavily on abrasives due to the hardness of the iron and steel components used in diesel power plants.
+Abrasives are widely used for surface finishing, porting and polishing, cylinder honing, crankshaft grinding and polishing, flywheel grinding and more.

 Okay, let’s take a look at some specific applications.